• Courses

 By the way, when I say “file downloaded” it means that a visitor clicked a link on your website that opens/downloads files such as .pdf, .docx, etc.

-If you want to see what file links were clicked and how many times that occurred, you will need to create a custom report in the Explore section.
+If you want to see what file links were clicked and how many times that occurred, you will need to create a custom report in the Reports section or the Explore section.

 Custom Reports (Explorations)